 So how do we inspire across generational differences in the workplace and at home?

-Outstanding parents, counsellors, teachers and bosses know how to connect regular information in a way that excites their audience by making it relevant and current!
+Outstanding parents, counselors, teachers, and bosses know how to connect regular information in a way that excites their audience by making it relevant and current!